severak/mapstyles/vincent/README.md

 ![color palette used](palette.png)

-*TODO: general description of cartographics decisisons - colors, categories etc...*

 ## limitations

 Not usable above zoom 10 yet.
+Optimized mostly for Czech republic as I have some idea what should show on map over there.

 Not optimised for colorblind users.
 I will probably implement different style/substyle later instead.